balasuar/slate/source/includes/_restgettax.md

 Postal or ZIP code, Required unless City and Region are specified, and/or Latitude and Longitude are provided.

 **Latitude:** decimal, *optional*
 Geographic latitude.
 If Latitude is defined, it is expected that the longitude field will also be provided.
 Failure to do so will result in operation error.
+Calculation by latitude/longitude is available for the United States only.
+If a latitude/longitude value outside of the US is provided, the service will return an error.

 **Longitude:** decimal, *optional*
 Geographic longitude.
 If Longitude is defined, it is expected that the latitude field will also be provided.
 Fail to do so will result in operation error.
+Calculation by latitude/longitude is available for the United States only.
+If a latitude/longitude value outside of the US is provided, the service will return an error.

 **TaxRegionId:** int, *optional*
 AvaTax tax region identifier.
 If a non-zero value is entered into TaxRegionId, other fields will be ignored.